Skip to Main Content

 Planning Your Visit

 Cha Yen Thai Cookery is located at 620 Mt Auburn St, Watertown, MA 02472, on a corridor with reasonable street access from Cambridge and the western suburbs.
-Current hours, phone contact, and booking availability are not confirmed in our records; prospective visitors are advised to verify operating details directly before making the trip.
+Current hours and booking availability are best checked directly before making the trip.
 The address is accessible by car from Route 16 and reachable from the MBTA bus network connecting Watertown to Cambridge and Boston, making it viable without a car for visitors based in the inner western suburbs.

 Pricing, Compared